The Job Support Scheme (JSS) is now going into its third iteration of the scheme, and the scheme still has over a week to go before…

 Employers can choose to top-up pay, either for the unfunded 20% of pay or the amount above £2,500 for higher earners, but this will not be a formal requirement to obtain access to the scheme.

-The scheme will be backdated to 1 March and was initially open for three months, which has now been extended to at least the end of June.
+The scheme will be backdated to 1 March and was initially open for three months, which has now been extended to the end of June.

 We have had a number of questions around deferring the Employment Allowance (the £4,000 that an employer can claim to offset against their employer’s NI each year via the payroll) until later in the year.